Compiling with Mono¶

 <APPNAME> is the application name as specified in the project setting

-In the case of macOS, where the export template is compressed as a zip file, the contents of the data directory can be placed in the following locations inside the zip:
+In the case of macOS, where the export template is compressed as a ZIP archive, the contents of the data directory can be placed in the following locations inside the ZIP archive:

 The name of the data directory for the Godot editor will always be

 GodotSharp.
-The main structure of this directory has the following subdirectories:
+The contents of this directory are the following:

 Tools subdirectory contains tools required by the editor, like the